xdevplatform/open-evolution/principles.md

 A new API version will be issued if the API design requires a breaking change.
 A breaking change is a change that will require developers to significantly change their current implementations.

 Once a new version is released, the previous version is supported for 12 months, while the now-new current version is supported until the next breaking change.
-Developers should expect new API versions every 12 months.
+Developers should expect new API versions no more frequently than once every 12 months.

 ## Authentication